Jenni Rivera: Jenni Rivera Memorial Park

 On October 8, 2014, Long Beach, California Councilman Dee Andrews pushed to name a park in memorial of Rivera.
 Andrews proposed to name a public right of way park in central Long Beach at Walnut Avenue and 20th Street the “Jenni Rivera Memorial Park.”
 The request was heard at the following City Council's meeting.
 The agenda item was cosponsored by Councilwoman Suzie Price and Councilman Roberto Uranga.
 Councilman Andrews said, "Jenni was an inspiration to us all.
 By honoring Jenni Rivera with a Memorial Park, the City of Long Beach will be paying tribute to a great citizen of our city who was a remarkable entertainer, inspirational leader and an amazing ambassador of all of Long Beach.”

 Andrews’ office released a written statement from the Rivera family in regard to the park name proposal, stating, “We are honored and humbled to have a great community asset named after our mother, daughter and sister in the greatest City of the world.
 Jenni always considered herself a chic from Long Beach with pride, no matter how many millions of albums she sold.
 She always knew she’d return to her hometown, but this exceeded her dreams.
 We are forever grateful.”

-On October 17, 2014 The Long Beach City Council voted 8–0 in favor of moving forward with 6th District Councilmember Dee Andrews's item requesting the Council consider naming a park in the 6th District in honor of Rivera.
+On October 17, 2014, The Long Beach City Council voted 8–0 in favor of moving forward with 6th District Councilmember Dee Andrews's item requesting the Council consider naming a park in the 6th District in honor of Rivera.

 On July 2, 2016, Long Beach city officials hosted a grand opening ceremony of the park.
 The ceremony featured a 125 ft mural of Rivera.

 Hollywood Walk Of Fame

-In 2023, Jenni Rivera will receive a star on the Hollywood Walk of Fame.
+In 2024, Jenni Rivera received a star on the Hollywood Walk of Fame.